abbreviatedman/heroku-deployment-repo/README.md

 ### Set Up A Heroku Account

-You only have to do this once!
+You only have to do this step once!
 (Unless you want multiple accounts to separate your Heroku projects in some way.)

 Go to http://www.heroku.com and sign up.
 This will include checking your email for a confirmation link, which will lead to picking a password.
 Choose a good password you'll remember, or write it down, or, best of all, use a password manager.
 I recommend the free [Bitwarden!](https://bitwarden.com/)